TerminalAddict/ta.com-website/_posts/2021-05-12-Making-a-Service-Worker-refresh-properly.md

 So, there was definitely some weird thing I was missing about caching and loading new service workers.
 This week I figured it out.
 I need check to see if there is a service worker in "waiting" and prompt the user.
-(I actually saw this in real life on Tinder 😂).
+(I actually saw this in real life on Tinder, last year sometime 😂).

 So back to the code:
 ## Code in your page